 - C of Tranquility (as you already know)

 Each one is absolutely delicious and unique but recently, at the end of the day, and after I have already swam in the deep end of the C of Tranquility, I find myself reaching for a tall cup of our Sleep Better.
 One of the ingredients in this relaxing elixir is valerian root which is known for its sedation producing properties.
-From personal experience, especially in the past few weeks, I can tell you that valerian root certainly does carry this quality, and that soon after sipping on this lullaby of a potation, I would be drifting off to dreamland free of worry and stress free.
+From personal experience, especially in the past week, I can tell you that valerian root certainly does carry this quality, and that soon after sipping on this lullaby of a potation, I would be drifting off to dreamland relieved of much of my worry and stress.

 Lavender is another floral component that is included in many of our teas which is not coincidental.
 This perfectly plum colored constituent is widely used for its promotion of the calmer and more relaxing things.
 Lavender itself is often kept in undergarment or sock drawers to keep these items smelling fresh and clean, and its addition to our teas does just the same.
 The smell of lavender, alone, encourages one to breathe deeply and exhale any negative, or "stinky" thoughts or worries that they may be feeling.
 Some of our most loved teas that incorporate lavender prove: